-And be it enacted by the authority aforesaid, That if any action civil or criminal, shall be brought before any court whatsoever, against any person or persons for what he or they shall lawfully do in pursuance or execution of this act, such court shall allow the defendant the benefit of discharge and idemnity above provided, and shall further discern the pursuer to pay to the defender the full and real expences that he shall be put to by such action or prosecution.
+XII.
+And be it further enacted by the Authority aforesaid, That if any Action, Civil or Criminal, shall be brought before any Court whatsoever, against any Person or Persons for what he or they shall lawfully do in pursuance or Execution of this Act, such Court shall allow the Defendant the Benefit of the Discharge and Indemnity above provided, and shall further decern the Pursuer to pay to the Defender the full and real Expences that he shall be put to by such Action or Prosecution.

-Provided nevertheless, and be it enacted by the authority aforesaid, That no peers of this realm, nor their sons, nor any members of parliament, nor any persons or persons, who, by the act above recited of the first year of his late Majesty, were allowed to have or carry arms, shall by virtue of this act be liable to be summoned to deliver up their arms, or warlike weapons; nor shall this act, or the above creited act, be construed to extend to include or hinder any person, whom his Majesty, his heirs or successors, by licence under his or their sign manual, shall permit to wear arms, or who shall be licenced to wear arms by any writing or writings under the hand and seal, or hands and seals of any person or persons authorized by his Majesty, his heirs or successors, to give such licence, from keeping, bearing, or wearing such arms, and warlike weapons as in such licence or licences shall for that purpose be particularly specified.
+XIII.
+Provided nevertheless, and be it enacted by the Authority aforesaid, That no Peers of this Realm, nor their Sons, nor any Members of Parliament, nor any Person or Persons, who, by the Act above recited of the First Year of His late Majesty, were allowed to have or carry Arms, shall by virtue of this Act be liable to be summoned to deliver up their Arms, or warlike Weapons; nor shall this Act, or the above recited Act, be construed to extend to exclude or hinder any Person, whom his Majesty, His Heirs, or Successors, by Licence under His or Their Sign Manual, shall permit to wear Arms, or who shall be licenced to wear Arms, by any Writing or Writings under the Hand and Seal, or Hands and Seals of any Person or Persons authorized by His Majesty, His Heirs, or Successors, or give such Licence from keeping, bearing, or wearing such Arms, and warlike Weapons, as in such Licence or Licences shall for that Purpose be particularly specified.

-And to the end that no persons may be discouraged from delivering up their arms, from the apprehension of the penalties and forfeitures which they may have incurred, through their neglecting to comply with the directions of the said act of the first year of his late Majesty's reign, be it further enacted by the authority aforesaid, that from and after the time of affixing any such summons as aforesaid, no person or persons residing within the bounds therein mentioned, shall be sued or prosecuted fir his or their having, or having had, bearing, or having borne arms at any time before the several days to be prefixed or limited by summons as aforesaid, for the respective persons and districts to deliver up their arms; but if any person or persons shall refuse or neglect to deliver up their arms in obedience to such summons as aforesaid, or shall afterwards be found in arms, he and they shall be liable to the penalties and forfeitures of the statute above recited, as well as to the penalties of this present act.
+XIV.
+And to the end that no Persons may be discouraged from delivering up their Arms, from the Apprehension of the Penalties and Forfeitures which they may have incurred, through their neglecting to comply with the Directions of the said Act of the First Year of His late Majesty's Reign, be it further enacted by the Authority aforesaid, That from and after the Time of affixing any such Summons as aforesaid, no Person or Persons residing within the Bounds therein mentioned, shall be sued or prosecuted for his or their having, or having had, bearing, or having borne Arms, at any Time before the several Days to be prefixed or limited by Summons as aforesaid, for the respective Persons and Districts to deliver up their Arms; but if any Person or Persons shall refuse or neglect to deliver up their Arms in Obedience to such Summons as aforesaid, or shall afterwards be found in Arms, he and they shall be liable to the Penalties and Forfeitures of the Statute above recited, as well as to the Penalties of this present Act.

-And be it further enacted by the authority aforesaid, That one moiety of the penalties imposed by this act, with respect to which no other provision is made, shall be to the disposal of the justices of the peace, judge ordinary, or other person authorized by his Majesty as aforesaid, before whom such convictions shall happen, provided the same be applied towards the expence incurred in the execution of this act.
+XV.
+And be it further enacted by the Authority aforesaid, That One Moiety of the Penalties imposed by this Act with respect to which no other Provision is made, shall be to the Informer or Informers; and the Other Moiety shall be at the Disposal of the Justices of the Peace, Judge Ordinary, or other Person authorized by His Majesty as aforesaid, before whom such Conviction shall happen, provided the same be applied towards the Expence incurred in the Execution of this Act.

-And be it further enacted by the authority aforesaid, That the above provisions in this act shall continue in force for seven years, and from thence to the end of the next session of parliament, and no longer.
+XVI.
+And be it further enacted by the Authority aforesaid, That the above Provisions in this Act shall continue in Force for Seven Years, and from thence to the End of the next Session of Parliament, and no longer.